IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_cr_forwarding_rule.html.markdown

 # ibm_dns_cr_forwarding_rule

 Provides a resource for dns_cr_forwarding_rule.
-This allows Forwarding Rule to be created, updated and deleted.
+This allows Forwarding Rule to be created, updated and deleted.For more information, about Forwarding Rules, see [create-forwarding-rule](https://cloud.ibm.com/apidocs/dns-svcs#create-forwarding-rule).

 ## Example Usage